swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ### Typed throws

-Currently errors are type-erased to `any Error` when `AsyncThrowingStream` is finished with an error (`finish(throwing:)` or when the `unfolding` closure throws), requiring additional boilerplate to preserve the thrown error's type and integrate into typed contexts.
+Currently, thrown errors are type-erased to `any Error` when `AsyncThrowingStream` throws (either by calling the `finish(throwing:)` method or when the `unfolding` closure throws), requiring additional boilerplate to preserve the thrown error's type and integrate it into typed contexts.

 ```swift
 let locationStream = AsyncThrowingStream<Location, LocationError> { ... } // Error: Initializer 'init(_:bufferingPolicy:_:)' requires the types 'LocationError' and 'any Error' be equivalent.